pedro-foobar/javaExercise/README.md

 ## Running the application

-the cardFraudDetector-1.jar under target has to be run with 3 arguments : a file containing a list of transaction ( see transaction_file_example file under cardFraudDetector folder) an amount threshold a date
+the cardFraudDetector-1.jar under target folder has to be run with 3 arguments : a file containing a list of transaction ( see transaction_file_example file under cardFraudDetector folder) an amount threshold a date